EO4wellness/T-I-L/OpenMind/Our-Privacy-Opportunity.md

 * data breaches are impossible to prevent
 * it is a matter of time until a data breach happens with yoru data
 * erasure - the right to be forgotten
+* people also want to force flows away from a cmpany you are leaving and towards a company you want to move to

 Restricting how private data can be shared increases privacy and reduces harm